AnestisTouloumis/ShrinkCovMat/README.md

 ## Installation

-You can install the release version of `ShrinkCovMatRes`:
+You can install the release version of `ShrinkCovMat`:

 ``` r
 install.packages("ShrinkCovMat")
 ```

-The source code for the release version of `ShrinkCovMatRes` is available on CRAN at:
+The source code for the release version of `ShrinkCovMat` is available on CRAN at:

   - <https://CRAN.R-project.org/package=ShrinkCovMat>

-Or you can install the development version of `ShrinkCovMatRes`:
+Or you can install the development version of `ShrinkCovMat`:

 ``` r
 # install.packages('devtools')
 devtools::install_github("AnestisTouloumis/ShrinkCovMat")
 ```

-The source code for the development version of `ShrinkCovMatRes` is available on github at:
+The source code for the development version of `ShrinkCovMat` is available on github at:

   - <https://github.com/AnestisTouloumis/ShrinkCovMat>

-To use `ShrinkCovMatRes`, you should first load the package as follows:
+To use `ShrinkCovMat`, you should first load the package as follows:

 ``` r
 library(ShrinkCovMat)